 AKRON, Ohio — A chaotic scene unfolded early Monday morning outside an Akron elementary school when shots rang out at a gathering, and multiple people were struck by gunfire and hit by cars.

 According to Akron Police Lt.
-Michael Murphy, it happened around 3:18 a.m. at Mason CLC, 700 E. Exchange St.
+Michael Murphy, it happened just after 3 a.m. at Mason CLC, 700 E. Exchange St.

-Murphy said a large group gathered in the early morning hours.
-At some point, shots were fired, and four people were injured.
+Murphy said a large group— between 100 and 150 people— gathered in the early morning hours.
+At some point, shots were fired, and five people were injured.
 Victim ages range from 14 to 21, Murphy said.
-Additionally, 12 people were struck by cars at the scene.
+Additionally, at least 10 people were struck by cars that were fleeing the barrage of bullets.

 None of the shooting victims, or those hit by cars, sustained life-threatening injuries, Murphy said.
 However, specifics regarding the conditions of the victims are unknown.